 Financial assets and liabilities are measured initially at fair value, except for certain non-arm's length transactions.
 Subsequent measurement is at amortized cost.
-Changes in fair value are recognized in net income.

 Financial assets measured at amortized cost consist of cash and accounts receivable.

 Financial liabilities measured at amortized cost consist of the accounts payable and accrued liabilities.